OSX-RSPlug-a/DockerCompose-RocketChat-Portainer/README.md

   docker-compose up -d

-This will pull and run the dockers images and with the dependencies.
+This will pull and run the dockers images and with the dependencies on:

+  localhost:9000